spaceconcordia/rocketry-performance/documentation/angular_flight_model.md

 $$ S_{lm} = \dfrac{COP - COG}{OD} $$

+[@mandell1973]

-When traveling under a non-zero angle of attack, the Stability Margin is adjusted using the body lift correction factor Equation \ref{eq_coefficient_normal_force_body_lift}.
+When traveling under a non-zero angle of attack, the Stability Margin is adjusted using the body lift correction factor Equation.

 The result is dimensionless, however the ratio determined is measured in the number of *calibers*.